History of The Housing Fund

 In 2010, following devastating flooding in Nashville-Davidson County that damaged over 11,000 properties, THF, working the Metropolitan Government and the Metropolitan Development and Housing Agency, leads a flood recovery program for impacted homeowners that ultimately distributes over $13 million in federal disaster recovery funds.
 During that same period, THF successfully authors a $30 million application for Neighborhood Stabilization Program (NSP) funds from the U.S. Department of Housing and Urban Development and joins a local consortium of non-profit agencies developing and redeveloping foreclosed and vacant properties.

 Today, with a dedicated and experienced staff and an effective and engaged Board of Directors, THF continues to be a regional leader in affordable housing and community development initiatives and policy development.
-As it nears its 20th anniversary The Housing Fund is a certified and growing Community Development Financial Institution with an exceptional industry rating and over $20 million in total assets.
+With celebrating its 20th anniversary, The Housing Fund is a certified and growing Community Development Financial Institution with an exceptional industry rating and over $24 million in total assets.
 As it has through its history, THF continues to find innovative ways to meet the financial needs of the communities it services.